What is a WYSIWYG relationship?

 WYSIWYG relationships are the ones that you don’t have to think much about.

 They just are.
 I often think of the guys on “American Pickers”.
 They appear on someone’s doorstep and begin sorting and picking and digging through what can be someone’s very personal possessions.
 They are sensitive to what they are doing, but they are there to:

 - Have fun because they love old stuff and,

 - …make money, and are right up front about it

 No hidden agendas.

-WYSIWYG relationships can be as warm and familiar as the one you have with your spouse, or as arms-length as the one you have with your car mechanic.
-They are among the most comfortable, realistic and rewarding relationships you can have.
+WYSIWYG relationships can be as warm and familiar as the one you have with your spouse, or as arms-length as the one you have with the person at the drive-through where you buy your morning coffee.
+They can be among the most comfortable, realistic and rewarding relationships you can have.
 (The relationship we have with our pets is always WYSIWYG!)
 Midlife is a time when certain things get simpler…when we begin to appreciate a more relaxed approach when it comes to forging unique connections with others.
 Or maybe it’s just that we get tired of the opposite.

 What WYSIWYG relationships do you value in your life?